Class D amp using TL494 DC to DC converter chip

 Case in point: Tl494 contains three independent i/p pins that can be tailored to suite your listening needs.
 In my prototype an active band pass filter is tuned to 20 Hz (I love 20 Hz bass), another one as full audio band and then pin 4 take care of the treble at 7kHz, (I like rich in treble also).
 This practical approach simply eliminates my needs to build additional active crossover network.
 It’s totally complete inside the chip.

 Suggested circuit employing tuned band pass active filter using the lower opamp as “mega bass enhancer” that peaks at 20Hz with +/-7Hz bandwidth.
 Then upper opamp is a simple full audio band, while pin 4 takes care of the treble with -3db roll-off at 7 KHz.
-Java script calculator for this active filter can be found here.

 Did you notice the additional pot R9 from the circuit above?
 This is another adjustment for removing the offset voltage from the output because pin 4 requires 1.65V bias voltage as compared to pin 2 that needs 2V.